credativ/plutono/docs/sources/panels/visualizations/time-series/graph-time-series-as-bars.md

 #### Auto

-Grafana automatically decides whether or not to show the points depending on the density of the data.
+Plutono automatically decides whether or not to show the points depending on the density of the data.
 If the density is low, then points are shown.

 #### Always